AnotherTimeloop/AnotherTimeloop/README.md

 - 👋 Hi, I’m @AnotherTimeloop
 - 👀 I’m interested in React, MongoDB, CSS (SASS), JavaScript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and working on improving it
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: anothertimeloop@gmail.com